top of page

 Presbyopic Correction

-Presbyopic Multifocal Lenses (such as Tecnis Multifocal, Symfony, Odyssey, PanOptix): A better option for quality vision at distance, near and anywhere in between.
+Presbyopic Multifocal Lenses (such as Tecnis Odyssey, Panoptix Pro, or the Bausch and Lomb Envy): A better option for quality vision at distance, near and anywhere in between.

 Until recently, life without reading glasses or bifocals was not an option for cataract patients because traditional monofocal intraocular lenses could only improve distance vision.
 The multifocal lens, on the other hand, allows you to see near, far, and in between.
 Most patients find they can read a book, work on the computer, and drive a car-day or night-with an increased freedom from glasses.